mfld-fr/emu86/README.md

 also known as 'Linux 8086', in a minimal PC/XT/AT configuration.

-It is also able to emulate the Advantech SNMP-1000, an SBC based on the R8810 MCU, that is a 80188 clone but with with its specific interrupt controller, timer and serial port.
+It is also able to emulate the Advantech SNMP-1000, an SBC based on the R8810 MCU, that is a 80188 clone but merges some XL & EB features (both DMA & serial).

 And last but not least, it is able to boot MS-DOS 6.22, but this is rather a test case for EMU86 than an intended use.